-The INCJ will draw on funding as well as management and technological expertise from the public and private sectors.
-The INCJ is actively reviewing various investment opportunities in areas of environment and energy, electronics and IT, bio-tech, and infrastructure such as water supply, railway service, and nuclear power supply.
-Each investment will be thoroughly vetted to ensure it meets the exacting standards of the INCJ’s Innovation Network Committee, which will make the final investment decisions.
+INCJ will draw on funding as well as management and technological expertise from the public and private sectors.
+INCJ is actively reviewing various investment opportunities in areas of green energy, electronics, IT and biotechnology to infrastructure-related sectors such as water supply.
+Each investment will be thoroughly vetted to ensure it meets the exacting standards of INCJ's Innovation Network Committee, which will make the final investment decisions.

-The INCJ is capitalized at 280 billion yen, with the Japanese government injecting 266 billion yen and 26 private corporations (refer to details in Appendix below) providing a further 14 billion yen.
+INCJ is capitalized at 300 billion yen, with the Japanese government injecting 286 billion yen and 26 private corporations (refer to details in Appendix below) providing a further 14 billion yen.
 The government will also provide guarantees up to a total of 1,800 billion yen for INCJ investments, giving it an investment capability of approximately 2,000 billion yen.
-The INCJ will be established for a period of 15 years.
+INCJ will be established for a period of 15 years.

 1. List of Limited Partners / Investors

 Total of 26 companies with total investments of 14 billion JPY

 - Asahi Kasei Corporation

 - The Shoko Chukin Bank, Ltd.

 - Sony Corporation